MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-publisher-v0.md

 **`searchPattern`** - **Path/Pattern to nupkg**<br>
 `string`.
 Required.
 Default value: `**/*.nupkg;-:**/packages/**/*.nupkg;-:**/*.symbols.nupkg`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The pattern to match or path to nupkg files to be uploaded.
+The pattern that the task uses to match or path to `nupkg` files to be uploaded.
 Multiple patterns can be separated by a semicolon.
 <!-- :::editable-content-end::: -->
 <br>